We came to stretch our vision beyond what we thought was possible. And we succeeded.

 After seven days of photographing Barkerville, none of us was at a loss for why we were there.
 The variety was enough so no one was bored, but we were forced to use discipline to get deeper on one theme.
 It wasn’t easy, but like Chris said, “No one can escape the fear of failure.”
 If you want to develop your photographic art, you have to push yourself.
 There’s still gold to be found in Barkerville, if you’re willing to put in the work.

-This article, written by Zoë Ducklow, a journalist, is the result of our request to have her write about the major shifts we see in people every time we complete one of our 7-day workshops.
-She spent a week with us in Barkerville.
-She also happens to be Dennis’ daughter.
-Below is one picture that sings from each of our Barkerville photographers.
-We could have picked so many more.
+This article, written by Zoë Ducklow, a journalist, is the result of our request to have her write about the major shifts we see in people every time we complete one of our workshops.
+She spent a week with us at our Barkerville workshop.
+Although we no longer offer workshops in Barkerville, the process is very similar.